SEEing Science in Appalachia: A Resource Manual for Teachers

 A central goal of this program is portability - specifically, the applicability of these approaches to collaborative scientific education to different geographic, political, and social landscapes.
 The materials indexed on this website are intended as resources to inspire other innovative "SEEing Science in " collaborations elsewhere.
 The intent of this website is that the resources made available here will be of direct use and importance to similar projects elsewhere.

-For more information about SEEing Science in Appalachia, please contact Dr. David Coleman, Interim Director of EKU Honors, at firstname.lastname@example.org.
+For more information about SEEing Science in Appalachia, please contact Dr. David Coleman, Director of EKU Honors, at firstname.lastname@example.org.